prabesh-tandukar/JS-DSA/readme.md

 # Traversy JS Challenges: Data Structures & Algorithms

-This is the sandbox for my [70+ JS Challenges: Data Structures & Algorithms Course](https://www.traversymedia.com/javascript-challeges).
-Just about all of the concepts that are included, also exist in other languages.
-So, if you are not a JavaScript developer, you can still follow along and learn from this course/repo.

-This course/repo goes over everything from basic loop challenges, high order array methods, recursion, time & space complexity, data structures such as stacks, queues, linked lists, trees, graphs, and we touch on sorting algorithms like bubble sort, insertion and merge sort.
-You should already know the basics of JavaScript before doing any of the challenges or taking the course.

-Please do not make any PRs to this repo as it goes along with a specific course.
-I may open another one for student solutions and new challenges.
+My take on TRAVERSY JS DSA Course.
+✅ On done challenges.

 ## File Structure

 Each folder includes:

 - `readme.md` - The challenge/code instructions.
 This also includes hints, tests and a dropdown with the solution code as well as the explanation of the solution code.
 - `[name].js` - This is your working file.
 It has the name of the function and the function is exported.
 No parameters are passed to the function.
 That is up to you to add.
+[My Solution Here]
 - `[name]-run.js` - File to run the code manually.
 The function is already imported and called with expected parameters.
 - `[name]-solution.js` The solution code with heavy commenting.
 Some challenges have multiple solutions.
 If you want the solution without comments, look in the `readme.md` file.
 - `[name]-test.js` - Jest tests for the solution code.
 You will need to rename this file to `[name].test.js` to run the tests.

-## Learning Modules/Lessons

-Some lessons/modules are not challenges, they are more like mini-lessons.
-I don't just throw you a challenge using a new concept (Trees, Stacks, Bubble Sorts, etc) without explaining it first.
-I try to explain the concept and then give you a challenge to practice or implement it.
-So some folders will not have a challenge, just a readme file.

 ## Running Tests